mas-bandwidth/gafferongames/content/post/integration_basics.md

 Anyway.
 The RK4 is a fourth order integrator, which means its accumulated error is on the order of the fourth derivative.
 This makes it very accurate.
 Much more accurate than explicit and implicit euler which are only first order.

 But I want to make a very important point here.
 Although it is more accurate, that's not to say RK4 is "the best" integrator, or even that it is automatically better than implicit euler.
 It's much more complicated than that.
-Regardless, it's an interesting integrator and it's worth studying.
+Regardless, it's an interesting integrator and it's well worth studying.

 ## Implementing RK4

 There are many great explanations of the mathematics behind RK4 already.
 For example: [here](https://en.wikipedia.org/wiki/Runge–Kutta_methods), [here](http://web.mit.edu/10.001/Web/Course_Notes/Differential_Equations_Notes/node5.html) and [here](https://www.researchgate.net/publication/49587610_A_Simplified_Derivation_and_Analysis_of_Fourth_Order_Runge_Kutta_Method).
-But seeing as the target audience for this article are programmers, not mathematicians, I will explain using code instead.
+I highly encourage you to follow the derivation and understand how and why it works at a mathematical level.
+But seeing as the target audience for this article are programmers, not mathematicians, we're all about implementation here.
+So lets get started.

-So before we go any further let's define the state of an object as a struct in C++ so we have both position and velocity stored conveniently in one place:
+Before we go any further let's define the state of an object as a struct in C++ so we have both position and velocity stored conveniently in one place:

         struct State
         {